-Financial instruments held by the Foundation include cash, accounts receivable, investments, accounts payable, accrued liabilities and appropriated funds payable.
+Financial instruments held by the Foundation include cash, accounts receivable, investments, accounts payable and accrued liabilities.
 The Foundation initially measures its financial instruments at fair value when the asset or liability is first recognized.
-The Foundation subsequently measures cash, accounts receivable, appropriated funds payable and accounts payable and accrued liabilities at cost or amortized cost.
+The Foundation subsequently measures cash, accounts receivable, and accounts payable and accrued liabilities at cost or amortized cost.
 Amortized cost is the amount at which the financial instrument is measured at initial recognition less principal repayments, plus or minus the cumulative of any difference between that initial amount and the maturity amount, and minus any reduction for impairment.
 The Foundation measures investments at fair value without any adjustments for transaction costs that may incur on sale or other disposal, with gains and losses recognized in operations.